edith-labs/edith-labs.github.io/content/blog/fireside-with-cem-koc-of-apple/index.md

 - Apple has a highly secretive work culture that is intimidating to new employees and presents a unique challenge in its cross-team and inter-team communication
 - The emphasis that Apple places on respecting their user's privacy means that Apple engineers face a more daunting task than many engineers at other companies, but the work produced as a product of this challenge is all the more satisfying

+**Who's Next**

+Tune in next week for more Fireside Chats with Edith Labs.
+We're speaking to David Liu, a mentor on the platform who currently works at Morgan Stanley's tech banking office in Menlo Park.
+Hope to see you there!